erizov/Professor/semester_9/lecture_62_observability_advanced/apm/README.md

 **Space Complexity**: N/A

+## Algorithm Description

+Apm is a fundamental algorithm in computer science used to solve specific computational problems efficiently.

+### Overview

+This algorithm is particularly useful for [specific use cases].
+Understanding its implementation and complexity characteristics is essential for effective problem-solving.

+### Complexity Analysis

+- **Time Complexity**: To be determined based on implementation
+- **Space Complexity**: To be determined based on implementation

+### References

+- Wikipedia: Apm
+- Additional resources can be found in academic literature

+## Overview

+This algorithm is particularly useful for [specific use cases].
+Understanding its implementation and complexity characteristics is essential for effective problem-solving.

+### References

+- Wikipedia: Apm
+- Additional resources can be found in academic literature

 ## Introduction

+Apm is used to solve specific computational problems efficiently.
+This algorithm is particularly useful when dealing with [describe use case].

+## Algorithm Details

+### How It Works

+The algorithm works by [describe the main approach]:

+1. [Step 1]
+2. [Step 2]
+3. [Step 3]

+### Key Characteristics

+- **Time Complexity**: [To be determined]
+- **Space Complexity**: [To be determined]
+- **Stability**: [Stable/Unstable]
+- **In-place**: [Yes/No]

+## Use Cases

+- [Use case 1]
+- [Use case 2]
+- [Use case 3]

+## References

+- Wikipedia: Apm
+- Additional resources can be found in academic literature

+## Implementation

+See `algorithm.py` for the complete implementation with examples.

 Application Performance Monitoring (APM) tracks application performance and user experience.
 Solves problems of identifying performance bottlenecks and errors.
 Example: New Relic and Datadog provide APM with transaction tracing and error tracking.
 Works by instrumenting applications, collecting performance data, and providing dashboards and alerts.

 This advanced topic is essential for understanding modern apm systems and their applications in production environments.
 Mastery of apm is crucial for building scalable, efficient systems in enterprise settings.

 ## TL;DR

 **One Sentence**: A technique for observing and tracking system behavior, performance, and health.

 ### Short Description